-Children's Clinical Lead - Play therapist / Counsellor
+Children's Team Lead - Play therapist / Counsellor

 Lucie is a therapist working for the project trained in a range of therapies including Eye Movement Desensitisation and Reprocessing (EMDR), Cognitive Behavioural Therapy (CBT), Interpersonal Therapy (IPT) and Clinical Hypnotherapy.